PedroTav/defects4j/analyzer/readme.md

 Check the `--help` to see all commands.

 ## Actions
+### Backup
+Backup the current testsuite.
+If launched as first command, backup the dev testsuite.

+Required to run `coverage --with-dev`.

+### Restore
+Restore the backupped testsuite.

 ### Coverage
 This action will launch `defects4j coverage` against the student test suites related to a single (or every) tool, obtaining the cobertura's coverage xmls about line and